Sulfamethoxazole (sul-fa-meth-OX-a-zole), Trimethoprim (trye-METH-oh-prim)

-You should not use this medicine if you have had an allergic reaction to trimethoprim, sulfamethoxazole, or any sulfa drug.
+Do not use this medicine if you have had an allergic reaction to trimethoprim, sulfamethoxazole, or any sulfa drug.
 Do not use this medicine if you are pregnant or breastfeeding, or in some situations if you have severe liver or kidney problems.
-You should not use this medicine if you have anemia (a problem with your blood) caused by not having enough folic acid in your body.
-You should not use this medicine if you have a history of drug-induced thrombocytopenia (low platelets in the blood).
-This medicine should not be given to infants younger than 2 months of age.
+Do not use this medicine if you have anemia caused by low levels of folic acid in your body.
+Do not use this medicine if you have a history of drug-induced thrombocytopenia.
+This medicine should not be given to infants younger than 2 months.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Drink extra fluids so you will pass more urine while you are using this medicine.
 This will keep your kidneys working well and help prevent kidney problems.

 - Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine